lyza-shyrzai/Final-Project-CS50-Snake/README.md

-# Snake
+# Snake50

-This is my CS50 Final Poroject: Snake.
+This is my CS50 Final Poroject: Snake50.
+Game for Android and iOS.